Xplor8r/Xplor8r.github.io/_posts/2019-03-24-job_search_6_weeks_in.markdown

 I made the decision to pivot careers and began self-educating myself in the field of Web Development.
 ### 6 months ago

-I was accepted into Flatiron School's Full Stack Web Development Program.
+I was accepted into Flatiron School's online Full Stack Web Development Program.
 ### 4 months ago

 I quit my job at the United States Postal Service as a Mail Carrier in order to put all my efforts into my new career.